Perfect Draft: 2nd in a 12-Team ESPN PPR League

 Golden Tate is a PPR specialist.
 Tate is not an incredibly efficient receiver, but the Lions present a high-volume passing attack with Matthew Stafford targeting Tate frequently on short-to-intermediate routes.
 That makes him less useful in standard leagues (WR23) versus PPR (WR14).

-It’s also interesting to note taking the QB1 Aaron Rodgers at this point can be justified, according to Draft Analyzer.
+It’s also interesting to note taking the QB1 Aaron Rodgers at this point can be justified, according to Draft Hero.
 However, it is against my draft strategy to pull the trigger that early.
 The drop from Tate to the next receiver, Michael Crabtree, for our WR2 would be going from WR14 to WR22.
 We now have two top-12 RBs and two top-15 WRs.
 Money.

 Continue reading to see how the rest of Steve's roster shakes out and to see which picks he deemed to be the best and worst values of the draft, as well as any final takeaways that may help you on draft day...